The Macerich Company (MAC) Shares Plummet Below 1-Year High

 Piper Sandler gave a rating of “Underweight” to MAC, setting the target price at $14 in the report published on April 18th of the previous year.

-During the last 5 trading sessions, MAC rose by +2.37%, which changed the moving average for the period of 200-days by -1.09% in comparison to the 20-day moving average, which settled at $9.94.
-In addition, The Macerich Company saw -11.72% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MAC fell by -7.15%, which changed the moving average for the period of 200-days by -7.06% in comparison to the 20-day moving average, which settled at $9.88.
+In addition, The Macerich Company saw -15.81% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading